 Clarity has similar price differentials.

-The thing is, in blind tests, most people wouldn't be able to tell the difference from a D stone to an J stone, two color groups down.
+The thing is, in blind tests, most people wouldn't be able to tell the difference from a D stone to a J stone, two color groups down.

 Clarity is the same - an Internally Flawless diamond vs. a VS2 (Very Slightly Included 2) isn't noticeable without 10-20x zoom.